hosseinmd/prettier-plugin-jsdoc/README.md

 ## Contribute

 1- Get a clone/fork of repo

 2- Install yarn

 3- Add your changes

 4- Add a test to your change if needed

 5- Create PR

-This project initialized a from @gumen plugin in gitlab
+This project extended from @gum3n worked project on GitLab.

 ## Links